Camera Snapshots with Python

 What You Will Build

-Section titled “What You Will Build”- Snapshot Upload - HTTP POST images directly from your device to SiliconWit.IO’s snapshot endpoint, no MQTT broker needed
+Section titled “What You Will Build”- Snapshot Upload - HTTP POST images directly from your device to SiliconWit.io’s snapshot endpoint, no MQTT broker needed

 - Paired Telemetry - every snapshot arrives with its corresponding sensor readings; no orphaned images, no data without visual evidence